 - Use the 20-20-20 rule to avoid eyestrain when reading, watching TV, using a computer or other electronic device.
 Every 20 minutes, take a 20-second break and focus your eyes on something at least 6 meters (20 feet) away.

 - Read from a printout instead of a screen where possible.

 - Dim the brightness on mobile phones and computers.
 This may not help if you are using an older device.

-- Filter out blue light using the night shift features found in Windows, macOS, iOS or in third party applications.
+- Filter out blue light using the night shift features found in Windows, iOS, or in third party applications.

 - Make print bigger by using a magnifying glass, borrowing large-print books from the library, and increasing the font size and contrast on electronic devices.

 - If you find it hard to read print books because of your vestibular disorder, use audio books.
-You can borrow audio or taped books from your local public library.
+You can borrow audio or taped books free-of-charge from your local public library.
 You may need to complete an eligibility form.
 If you are homebound, home delivery can be arranged.
 Service varies by location – contact your local library for details.
-Your local librarian will be happy to help you download necessary apps and explain how to get the most out of the audio or taped books collection.
+Your local librarian will be happy to help you download necessary apps and explain how to get the most out of the audio or taped books collections.